iamsuryasonar/webdev-notes/React.md

 The answer is we don't have to define it, Redux toolkit does that for us.
 Redux Toolkit has a function called createSlice, which takes care of the work of generating action type strings, action creator functions, and action objects.
 All you have to do is define a name for this slice, write an object that has some reducer functions in it, and it generates the corresponding action code automatically.
 The string from the name option is used as the first part of each action type, and the key name of each reducer function is used as the second part.
-So, the "counter" name + the "increment" reducer function generated an action type of {type: "counter/increment"}.
+So, the "counter" name + the "increment" reducer function generated an action type of `{type: "counter/increment"}`.

 #### But what about action creators?
 Well, createSlice automatically generates action creators with the same names as the reducer functions we wrote.